 If you must leave the dog for a few minutes, leave the windows open, but it doesn’t mean you can leave the dog any longer.

 Invest in a car temperature alert system for increased safety.
-The Waggle Pet Monitor measures temperature in the car and alerts you via app/text when harmful for your dog.
+The Waggle Pet Monitor measures the temperature in the car and alerts you via app/text when harmful to your dog.
 Useful for extra precaution if you’re away from the car for a couple of minutes, even if the heat feels bearable for you.
 (But, don’t rely solely on technology!)

 San Francisco University demonstrates the speed at which cars heat to dangerous temperatures for a dog; at 106°F dogs are at risk of fatal Heatstroke.
 It is no surprise that leaving a dog in these dangerous conditions is often made illegal.
 You can’t predict weather changes or distractions.
 Put your dog’s safety first – avoid leaving them in a car.

 - Dogs pant to cool, this causes more heat and more harm

 - When dogs are stressed, this also raises their temperature